 An essential oil diffuser bracelet is a stylish, portable way to benefit from aromatherapy throughout your day.
-You’ve probably seen them for sale on Etsy and at wellness shops, but they’re a cinch to make yourself too (not to mention, a lot cheaper!)–and they make a great DIY gift for Mother’s Day.
+You’ve probably seen them for sale on Etsy and at wellness shops, but they’re a cinch to make yourself too—not to mention, a lot cheaper!
+And they make a great DIY gift!

-Essential oils are associated with mood and health enhancing properties.
-The scents are said to help invigorate, relax or uplift, as well as being used to treat minor ailments like headaches.
+Essential oils are associated with mood- and health-enhancing properties.
+Their scents are said to invigorate, relax, or uplift and are used to treat minor ailments like headaches.

-You won’t need many supplies to make your DIY diffuser bracelet: just some air dry clay, a wooden skewer, Stretch Magic (or other jewelry making stretch cord), and beads of your choice.
-You can use semi-precious gemstone beads for your bracelet, your birth stone, whatever you like.
-Another option would be a gemstone associated with healing properties, to complement the healing nature of essential oils.
+You can use semi-precious gemstone beads for your bracelet, your birthstone, or whatever you like.
+Another option would be a gemstone associated with healing properties to complement the healing nature of essential oils.

 How to Make a DIY Essential Oil Diffuser Bracelet